5.11: Remote probes took the photographs

 “The radiation experiments produced data which confirmed that the design of the hardware that Apollo astronauts would use on their lunar missions beginning in 1969 would protect them from average and greater than average short-term exposure to solar particle events.”

 Secondly, the pressure vessel was nitrogen at at 1-2 psi.
 Very low pressure compared with Earth’s 20 psi.
 It was there not to protect the film, but to protect the development process, as discussed here.
+The film itself was held in place by a bellows induced partial-vacuum as well as clamps.
+Not one technical document covering lunar orbiter’s photographic subsystem mentions anywhere that pressure was needed to maintain the integrity of the film.
+The main concern was more at maintaining an optimum, cool temperature (see, for example, discussions here).

 What about photographs from the lunar surface?
 Were there any taken there?
 Well, yes there were, by the Surveyor probes, probes that also looked at surface temperature and radiation levels.

-Surveyor 1 provided the first colour photographs of the lunar surface, but the first colour photograph of Earth (taken 30/04/67) came from Surveyor 3, which can be seen in figure 5.11.5.
+Surveyor 1 provided the first colour photographs of the lunar surface, but the first colour photograph of Earth from the surface (taken 30/04/67) came from Surveyor 3, which can be seen in figure 5.11.5.
 The photograph could only be taken because of a favourable libration (the moon’s “wobble” caused by its interaction with our gravity), and Earth was not usually visible.
 The image was taken on 30/04/67 at 10:30 GMT.
 While the Atlantic is largely over-exposed, the cloud band off South America, and the curved system to the far north, can be made out.

 Figure 5.11.8: Sections of Apollo images showing reflections in windows and obvious internal details.
 Top to bottom, left to right: AS13-62-8943, AS13-62-8888, AS11-40-5845, AS11-36-5404, AS11-37-5434, AS15-99-13412, AS08-14-2392,